History of San Bernardino, California: Mormon San Bernardino

 In 1847, after hostilities of the Mexican–American War had ended, the Mormon Battalion of the U.S. Army occupied San Diego and Los Angeles.
 A detachment of the Los Angeles troops, led by Captain Jefferson Hunt was stationed at the southern end of the Cajon Pass to protect Mexican ranchos from Indian raids.
-The Battalion started in Council Bluffs, Iowa, on July 10, 1846, and arrived in San Diego on January 29, 1847.
+The Battalion had started in Council Bluffs, Iowa, on July 10, 1846, and arrived in San Diego on January 29, 1847.
 Company C was dispatched to guard the Cajon Pass.
 On furloughs, Captain Hunt and others worked for Rancho Santa Ana del Chino owner Isaac Williams.
-After the War, the Battalion mainly went back to Utah.
+After the War, the Battalion mainly went to Utah.
 Many Battalion troops returned to families in Utah via San Francisco and the Sacramento area.
 A group led by Hunt traveled to Salt Lake City by way of the Old Spanish Trail through the Cajon Pass with which they were so familiar.

 After rejoining his family in Utah, Hunt got the contract for mail delivery between Salt Lake and Los Angeles.
 He also organized several cattle drives, buying stock from ranchos owners to deliver to hungry Mormons in Utah.
 It was during this time that Hunt started preliminary negotiations with Williams with the idea of buying Rancho del Chino.

 Mormon leader Brigham Young saw Southern California as a supply source for Utah, and as an immigration and mail stop between Salt Lake City and San Pedro, California.
 A group of almost 500 Mormons left Utah for California in 1851.
 They found abundant water in the valley, along with willows, sycamores, cottonwood and mustard, as well as the Yucca plant.
 The Mormon contingent was led by Captain David Seely (later first Stake President), Captain Jefferson Hunt and Captain Andrew Lytle, and included Apostles Amasa M. Lyman and Charles C. Rich.
 They first made camp at the Sycamore Grove, about 1.5 mi southeast of the present Glen Helen Regional Park.
 They stayed until the sale of Rancho San Bernardino could be arranged.

 In September 1851, Lugo sold the Rancho to members of the Church of Jesus Christ of Latter-day Saints (Mormons).
 The Rancho included most of modern San Bernardino among other areas, though part of the northern areas of the City were part of Rancho Muscupiabe.
 The price for 40000 acre was $77,000 with $7,000 down.

 The Mormons built Fort San Bernardino at the site of the present county courthouse.
 Inside the fort, they had small stores, and outside, they grew wheat and other crops.
 They later moved outside the walls of the fort when feared attacks did not materialize.
 The Mormon Council House was built in 1852.
 It was used as the post office, school, church, and was the county courthouse from 1854 to 1858.